Associate of Science in Nursing

 The Licensed Practical Nurse (LPN) is an integral part of the health care team.
 The Technical Certificate in Practical Nursing can be earned on the way to acquiring the Associate of Applied Science degree.
 Many available jobs require this certificate.
 This program provides education in conceptual and technical skills for specific occupations.
 Curriculum is designed to develop competency in the comprehension of general and technical skills.
 The Practical Nursing program leads to a Technical Certificate that can be completed in one year.

 The Practical Nursing program is a selective program.
 The nursing program accepts a limited number of students each year and there is a separate application process.
-Contact your campus of interest below for more details.
+Contact your campus of interest below for more details and learn how to apply to start your career.

 Practical Nursing (PN) program graduates are eligible to apply for the NCLEX-PN licensure examination.
 Graduates who successfully pass the NCLEX-PN examination have opportunities to obtain entry level nursing positions in a wide variety of health care areas, or they can continue their education at Ivy Tech or other institutions and transition into an LPN to ASN or higher program.
 PN graduates are qualified to provide basic care, under the direction of registered nurses and doctors, for patients in a variety of health care settings such as nursing homes, extended care facilities, hospitals, clinics, home health care and physician offices.
 Per the Bureau of Labor Statistics, employment of licensed practical nurses “is projected to grow 16 percent from 2014 to 2024, much faster than the average for all occupations".